Competition & antitrust law

 From the parties' perspective, and particularly the purchaser's, closing after an affirmative clearance from the Bureau in the form of an ARC or a NAL is generally preferable to closing solely on the basis of the passive expiration of the statutory waiting period.
 Nevertheless, parties have the right to close on the basis of a passive expiration of the statutory waiting period without having received confirmation as to what the Bureau may do.

-The filing fee is $50,000.
+The filing fee is $72,00.
 This applies regardless of whether notification is effected by way of prescribed forms, ARC request or both.
-The issue of which party should pay the filing fee is a matter of business negotiation between the parties and should be addressed in the transaction’s purchase agreement.
+The issue of which party pays the filing fee is a matter of business negotiation between the parties and should be addressed in the transaction's purchase agreement.
 Common arrangements include the purchaser paying 100 per cent of the filing fee or the parties agreeing to each pay half.

 The test that the Bureau applies in determining whether to challenge a proposed transaction is whether the transaction would prevent or lessen - or be likely to prevent or lessen - competition substantially.
 This test, as judicially defined, seeks to determine whether the transaction would give the merged firm the ability to profitably raise prices in the post-merger competitive environment or would create, maintain or enhance the merged entity's ability to exercise market power.